Board of Directors

 Betty and her husband own and manage their own company.
 She encourages those with a disability to keep going in life.

-Director (Calgary)Ava Morasch became a member of the VAD board in 2015.
+Treasurer (Calgary)Ava Morasch became a member of the VAD board in 2015.

 When her sister became paraplegic as the result of a horrific accident, Ava became aware of accessibility needs.
 Her caring nature and compassion make her a strong advocate for anyone with a disability.